 From the start, the program has delivered.
 I’ve had a really good dynamic with my coach; she’s so helpful, supporting me and keeping me accountable.
 Plus, I’ve actually enjoyed my goals—they’re things I want to do, which means the program doesn’t feel like work, but like part of my life.
 And while what I’m learning is simple and clear, I’m also getting tips and information that go beyond what I’ve experienced in the past.
 The content feels relevant, and there’s always an explanation for why it ties back to weight loss, so I actually understand why I’m doing things.

-All in, I’ve been on the program for three months now and I’ve already lost 27 pounds.
+All in, I’ve been on the program for three months now and I’ve already lost 27 pounds or 12% of my body weight.
 I also came off of my blood pressure medication.
 My primary care doctor halved it, and then I was still doing so well that she took me off completely.
 That was a really exciting moment for me.